syncfusion-content/angularjs-docs/angularjs/Chart/Data-Markers.md

 ---
 layout: post
 title: Markers and data labels in Essential Javascript Chart | Syncfusion
-description: Learn here about data markers with Syncfusion Essential AngularJS Chart Control, its elements, and more.
+description: Learn here about data markers support in Syncfusion Essential AngularJS Chart Control, its elements, and more.
 platform: AngularJS
 control: Chart
 documentation: ug